 - The deposited copy 'is to be of the same quality as the largest number of copies which, at the time of delivery, have been produced for publication in the United Kingdom'

 - Copies for these deposit libraries must be delivered to a specified address.
-For many years, they have shared an Agent for requesting and taking receipt of deposited works.
+For many years they have shared an Agency that requests and takes receipt of deposited works.

 2. Electronic (non-print) publications

 In 2013 the Legal Deposit Libraries (Non-Print Works) Regulations recognised the importance to the UK’s information infrastructure of the key shift in publishing which has taken place in recent years: the move to digital.
 The Regulations recognise the central role the Legal Deposit Libraries have in securing this electronic manifestation of the national published memory for future generations.
 They permit each Legal Deposit Library to claim and receive publications in an electronic format.
 However, this must be by agreement and the default format remains print until such time as an agreement is reached.
 Please see detail below.

 What do I need to do as a publisher?